dgp1130/blog/README.md

 executes.
 This should trigger breakpoints in [`.eleventy.js`](.eleventy.js) and any related files.

+You can also run `npm run build:debug` to run the build pipeline with `--inspect-brk` on the relevant command to breakpoint on the 11ty execution.

 You can run/build for production by using `npm run start:prod` and `npm run build:prod`.
 These enable various optimizations for production use.
 Note that `npm run start:prod` will encounter a CSP error and live reload will